 Click here for Distraction can make us better -

 The ability to shift our attention away from negative experiences is also helpful outside of a hospital setting.
 Distractions can help us cope with the pains of everyday life.
-Research on how distractions can be used to control our urges and impulses show that certain games, can help reduce cravings for fatty foods and even addictive drugs.
+Research on how distractions can be used to control our urges and impulses shows that certain games can help reduce cravings for fatty foods and even addictive drugs.
 Researchers suspect the cognitive demands of these games redirect our attention away from craving triggers, reducing the painful urge to indulge.
 Playing matching puzzle games like Candy Crush, Puzzle Blocks, or Interlocked might actually help us distract ourselves away from digging into that pint of ice cream in the fridge.

 Distractions can also help us stay fit.
 Research suggests taking our minds off the pain of physical exercise, with music or television, can improve performance and endurance.

-Digital distractions and personal technology can help us be stronger in the moment, they can also help us develop our ability to take on challenges in the future.
+Digital distractions and personal technology can help us be stronger at the moment, they can also help us develop our ability to take on challenges in the future.
 Certain personal technologies can help us build up our courage, and games are a particularly good way to boost our self-efficacy — our confidence in our ability to overcome problems.

-Actually digital games are powerful tools to build strength and confidence because …Constantly escalating challenge requires a willingness from [patients] to keep trying, even when they fail.
-It instills a belief that if they keep practicing and learning, if they put in the hard work, they will eventually be able to achieve more difficult goals.
+Actually digital games are powerful tools to build strength and confidence because …Constantly escalating challenges requires a willingness from [patients] to keep trying, even when they fail.
+It instills a belief that if they keep practicing and learning if they put in the hard work, they will eventually be able to achieve more difficult goals.
 By attempting and overcoming challenges within a game, the cancer patients strengthened their perseverance to keep fighting.

 Other digital games have been used to help patients with asthma, diabetes, anxiety, and ADHD; all showing increases in self-efficacy and self-care behavior after playing.
-More evidence that games can heal is emerging from new digital health platforms which use game-based elements to increase patient participation.
+More evidence that games can heal is emerging from new digital health platforms that use game-based elements to increase patient participation.

-Click here for When are distractions destructive ? -
+Click here for When are distractions destructive? -

 Clearly, distractions can help us deal with pain and build our courage to tackle future challenges.
 However, don’t distractions pull us away from our priorities?
 What about the many products and services, like video games and social media sites, designed to be so good we want to use them all the time?
 Sometimes we have trouble limiting their use and find ourselves sucked into distractions.